Return to Home Return to Overview Mechanical Reference

 The fight begins by making use of Mount abilities to quickly enter the arena and reach Decima, usually either Roll Out or Leap.

-Once you see the start of the Mainshock ("pizza" attack) cast, the ranged group needs to step away from the boss to bait Fluxlances close to the marker.
+At the start of the Mainshock ("pizza" attack) cast, the ranged group needs to step away from the boss to the marker to bait Fluxlances.
+Once they have baited them, spread out to avoid overlaps and charging pylons.

-The kiter should instead go to roughly the marker (see image below) in order to bait Thunder into charging up the correct conduits.
+The kiter should instead go to roughly the marker (see image below) in order to bait Thunder into charging up the conduits directly behind the melee group.

-The kiter should try not to charge up any of the conduits that make up the outer ring furthest from Decima, because those will encircle Decima in the split phase, making collecting their Greens much more difficult; (see this animation).
+Try not to charge up any of the conduits that make up the outer ring furthest from Decima.
+These will encircle the boss in the following phase, making collecting their Greens much more difficult (see this animation).

-Immediately after, the ranged group has to bait the next set of Fluxlances, while the melee group has to collect Greens.
-This set of Fluxlances contains the Red Fluxlance, so make sure that the kiter is the furthest player from boss.
-The kiter should use a mobility skill to get behind a conduit, making sure to not charge up one of the furthest conduits, to make the split phase easier.
+Immediately after, the ranged group will bait the next set of Fluxlances, while the melee group collects Greens.
+This set of Fluxlances contains the Red Fluxlance, so make sure the kiter should ensure they are the furthest player from boss.
+They can then use a mobility skill to get behind a conduit and survive the mechanic.

 After the collection and Fluxlances, the attack pattern starts from the beginning again, with Foreshock & Mainshock.
 Again, once the pizza attack starts, the ranged group needs to bait arrows.
 The kiter needs to pay attention here and make sure they are at the marker to bait Thunder.

-Depending on the group’s DPS, you may already phase now into the first split phase; if not, you will get another Knockback that needs Stability.
+Depending on the group’s DPS, you may already phase now into the first split phase; if not, you will get another Knockback.
 Ideally it would be better to phase before or during the next set of greens, so as to avoid an additional collection.

 The kiter’s positioning in this phase is meant to spread out the charged Conduits between the inner rings of the formation.
 In this way there will be less Greens in the next phase.
 When played correctly, only one of the outer conduits should be charged.
 In the image below for example, the red conduits will have been charged during the first set of arrows, the orange during the second, and the yellow during the third.